 The restoration and reuse of buildings, across any sector, where efficient use is made of existing fabric and embodied energy: from historic restorations to contemporary insertions and recycled buildings.

-Public buildings, museums, galleries, theatres, libraries, sports facilities, community hubs and youth centres of all kinds – the best examples of civic projects for local residents and international visitors.
+Public buildings, museums, galleries, theatres, libraries, sports facilities, community hubs and youth centres of all kinds – projects that put culture at the heart to create better places for local residents and international visitors.

 Educational establishments of all kinds – nurseries, schools, academies, universities, training centres – where design enhances the learning experience.